lindseyguan/a3mtools/README.md

 complex_msa.save("example_complex.a3m")
 ```

-### important notes
+## important notes
+- slice numbering is relative to the **query sequence**
+- query sequence is always the first sequence in the MSA, and is named 101 or some combination of concatenated querys (e.g. 101\t102)
 - slicing with a step size other than 1 is not supported yet and probably won't be
+- **MSAs are combined in unpaired format**
   - combining MSAs in paired format is not supported yet

 ## future features: